merthsoft/tugace/readme.md

 The only constant is change.
 But right now, especially, things can change very quickly.
 This document may be out of date with the code base, but I'll do my best.

+## Pre-requisites

+You'll need a TI-84+CE that's had artifice run on it, as well as ASMHOOK.

+## Using TUGA

+Send TUGA and the sample programs to your calculator.
+Run TUGA.
+You should see a shell showing you the available programs.
+Use the arrow keys to select a program and press enter to run it.
+Alternatively, most programs have self-launching, so you can run the program from the homescreen.

+### Program Execution

+Once the program has finished, it will be in the "DONE" state.
+Alternatively, while TUGA is running, you can press "MODE", "DEL", or "CLEAR" to be put in the done state.
+This is the same as a program running the "STOP" command.

+Once in the done state, press "MODE", "DEL", or "CLEAR" to quit, or "ENTER" to restart the program.

+While the program is running, press "ENTER" to pause execution.

 ## Header

 ### Minimal